stephenportillo/hacks-collector/README.md

-# List of .Astronomy hacks
+# List of Astro Hack Week hacks

-This repository is intended to contain information about all hacks (coding or otherwise) that have been carried out as part of the .Astronomy meetings.
+This repository is intended to contain information about all hacks (coding or otherwise) that have been carried out as part of the Astro Hack Weeks.
 Each meeting has a folder which in turn contains one file for each hack.
 Adding a file to this repository is easy, and we describe the file format and the steps to take to add a file below.